Patrol Boat, River: Crew

 The PBR was usually manned by a four-man crew.
-Typically, a First Class Petty Officer served as boat captain, with a gunner's mate, an engineman and a seaman on board.
+Typically, a first class petty officer served as boat captain, with a gunner's mate, an engineman, and a seaman on board.
 Each crewman was cross-trained in each other's jobs in the event one became unable to carry out his duties.

 Generally, PBRs operated in pairs under the command of a patrol officer who rode on one of the boats.

+An MP or Interpreter from an ARVN unit often rode with PBRs when on routine patrols, to help inspect local Sampan boats and other civilian river traffic or enforce curfews.

 Power

 The boats were powered by dual 220 hp Detroit Diesel 6V53N engines with Jacuzzi Brothers 14YJ water-jet drives.
-The boats reached top speeds of 28.5 kn.
+The boats reached top speeds of 25-31 kn depending on the load.

+A field modification to remove armor from PBR 105 supposedly allowed the vessel to reach a top speed of 35 kn.